ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 Given a [[Lagrangian field theory]] $(E, \mathbf{L})$ on a [[spacetime]] $\Sigma$ (def. \ref{LocalLagrangianDensityOnSecondOrderJetBundleOfTrivialVectorBundleOverMinkowskiSpacetime}), then a
-_[[Cauchy surface]]_ is a [[submanifold]] $\Sigma_p \hookrightarrow \Sigma$ such that the restriction map from the [[on-shell]] [[space of field histories]] $\Gamma_\Sigma(E)_{\delta_{EL}\mathbf{L} = 0}$ (eq:OnShellFieldHistories) to the space (eq:OnShellFieldHistoriesInHigherCodimension) of on-shell field histories restricted to the [[infinitesimal neighbourhood]] of $\Sigma_p$ is an [[isomorphism]]:
+_[[Cauchy surface]]_ is a [[submanifold]] $\Sigma_p \hookrightarrow \Sigma$ such that the restriction map from the [[on-shell]] [[space of field histories]] $\Gamma_\Sigma(E)_{\delta_{EL}\mathbf{L} = 0}$ (eqs:OnShellFieldHistories) to the space (eqs:OnShellFieldHistoriesInHigherCodimension) of on-shell field histories restricted to the [[infinitesimal neighbourhood]] of $\Sigma_p$ is an [[isomorphism]]:

 $$